viet-nguyend/cyclistic_data_project/README.md

 ![Screenshot (257)](https://github.com/viet-nguyend/cyclistic_data_project/assets/142729978/4f51f1ba-85bf-4d37-9fb3-20c2fd11ff9e)

 From the table, we can infer that members only used classic bike and electric bike.
 Moreover, there is a pattern with member did more rides than casual riders, but the average time for a ride of a casual rider is always higher than that of a member.
-This is because...
+To get a clearer picture about this pattern, futher analysis will be conducted.

 - Rides distribution by hours and days